awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-troubleshooting.md

    aws rekognition delete-stream-processor --name stream-processor-name
    ```

 1. Create a new stream processor with the intended Kinesis video stream\.
-For more information, see [Creating the Amazon Rekognition Video stream processor](using-rekognition-video-stream-processor.md#streaming-video-creating-stream-processor)\.
+For more information, see [Creating the Amazon Rekognition Video face search stream processor](rekognition-video-stream-processor-search-faces.md#streaming-video-creating-stream-processor)\.

-### Error: "Collection not found"<a name="w185aac17c12c33c13c15"></a>
+### Error: "Collection not found"<a name="w233aac28c45c27c13c15"></a>

 The Amazon Rekognition collection that's used by the stream processor to match faces doesn't exist, or the wrong collection is being used\.